carbon-language/carbon-lang/clang/docs/Modules.rst

   *feature*:
     ``!``:sub:`opt` *identifier*

 The requirements clause allows specific modules or submodules to specify that they are only accessible with certain language dialects or on certain platforms.
 The feature list is a set of identifiers, defined below.
 If any of the features is not available in a given translation unit, that translation unit shall not import the module.
+When building a module for use by a compilation, submodules requiring unavailable features are ignored.
 The optional ``!`` indicates that a feature is incompatible with the module.

 The following features are defined: